JasonMts/Quotr/README.md

 ## Hosting Info

 The app was hosted using the Oracle Cloud and Kubernetes.
+It can be found at http://129.213.140.20/